What is Understocking in Business? Understocking's Risks, Advantages, and Strategies

 Damaged Reputation

-• Consistent understocking can tarnish a company's reputation.
-Word of mouth, online reviews, and social media can amplify the negative impact, making it challenging for the business to recover.
+Consistent understocking can tarnish a company's reputation.
+Word of mouth, online reviews, and social media can make the negative impact worse.
+This makes it hard for the business to bounce back.

 Reduced Profit Margins